yusinto/ld-redux/README.md

 # ld-redux
-A library to help integrate launch darkly with a react redux application
+A library to integrate launch darkly feature toggles with react redux

 Documentation coming soon